Take Action at the Cancer Center

-The UI Cancer Center partially or fully supports a number of institutional shared resources that provide its members access to state-of-the-art instrumentation, methodology, and expertise that are essential to understanding the biology and clinical manifestations of cancer.
+The University of Illinois Cancer Center partially or fully supports a number of institutional shared resources that provide its members access to state-of-the-art instrumentation, methodology, and expertise that are essential to understanding the biology and clinical manifestations of cancer.

-The following facilities and resources are supported by the UI Cancer Center and accessible to all UI Cancer Center members:
+The following facilities and resources are supported by the University of Illinois Cancer Center and accessible to all Cancer Center members:

 Biostatistics Shared Resource Core (BSR)

-In February 2020, the Biostatistics Shared Resource Core (BSR) of UI Cancer Center was established under the direction of Zhengjia (Nelson) Chen, PhD.
-BSR is composed of a group of experienced faculty and dedicated staff whose mission is to provide outstanding statistical and analytic support of UI Cancer Center research projects across its three research programs (Cancer Biology, Translational Oncology, and Cancer Prevention & Control).
+In February 2020, the Biostatistics Shared Resource Core (BSR) of University of Illinois Cancer Center was established under the direction of Zhengjia (Nelson) Chen, PhD.
+BSR is composed of a group of experienced faculty and dedicated staff whose mission is to provide outstanding statistical and analytic support of University of Illinois Cancer Center research projects across its three research programs (Cancer Biology, Translational Oncology, and Cancer Prevention & Control).

 Cancer Genomics Shared Resource (CGSR)

-Cancer Genomics (CGSR) Shared Resource provides UI Cancer Center members with the ability to interpret the role of the genome in cancer.
-The purpose of the CGSR is to provide UI Cancer Center investigators with a means of characterizing the effects of mutagenic events and efficiently conduct highly mechanistic examinations of cancer genetics.
-CGSR provides a high level of technical expertise and hands-on training in RNA and DNA sequencing and gene editing, educational efforts, and free consultations for UI Cancer Center members.
+Cancer Genomics (CGSR) Shared Resource provides University of Illinois Cancer Center members with the ability to interpret the role of the genome in cancer.
+The purpose of the CGSR is to provide the Cancer Center investigators with a means of characterizing the effects of mutagenic events and efficiently conduct highly mechanistic examinations of cancer genetics.
+CGSR provides a high level of technical expertise and hands-on training in RNA and DNA sequencing and gene editing, educational efforts, and free consultations for University of Illinois Cancer Center members.

 Flow Cytometry Shared Resource (FCSR)